offport/AutoReporter/docs/02details.md

 **DNS enumeration**

-Unit 42 began testing by aggregating open-source intelligence (“OSINT”) on [Client Short Name]’s systems.
+Offport began testing by aggregating open-source intelligence (“OSINT”) on [Client Short Name]’s systems.
 OSINT data consists of information scraped from public resources that can be leveraged for enumerating and attacking in-scope systems.
 This type of intelligence gathering is often passively collected through nontarget resources, such as search engines.
-Unit 42 leveraged several automated tools to perform data collection.
-Using the sublist3r  tool, Unit 42 discovered several subdomain targets that fell within the provided scope.
+Offport leveraged several automated tools to perform data collection.
+Using the sublist3r  tool, Offport discovered several subdomain targets that fell within the provided scope.

 ```
 sublist3r -d client.com -o sublisterOutput